-If line 10 is \$2,500 or more and you have deposited all taxes when due, the balance due on line 14 should be zero.
+If line 10 is \$2,500 or more and you have deposited all taxes when due, the balance due on line 12 should be zero, unless you have reduced your deposits in anticipation of filing a Form 941-X to claim COBRA premium assistance credits.
+See Depositing Your Taxes, earlier.